Vulnhub: Stapler Writeup

 The response suggests a new post was created and if we look at the blog again, a new post has appeared.

 According to the exploit, the thumbnail for the newly published post now contains the file specified in the thumb parameter.
-We can download the file with the wget command, if we do not check the certificate validity.

 The file contains the configuration and connection details for the MySQL database that the WordPress blog uses.